“White guys won’t work here anymore.”

 And then it hit me.
 Now I know why I don’t feel at home in the U.S. and why I can’t live in another country - the fulfillment of our purpose is my responsibility.
 As an adult, as a citizen, I can’t just take the blue pill, put blinders on and try to live a normal life in Illinois or New York or the West Coast.
 I can’t feel at home or at peace when this bullshit is happening in any room in my house.
 I can’t feel at home or at peace until we activate our sacred purpose and fix these problems.

-E Pluribus Unum (from many, one) - to honor the value of every life, no matter what they look like, how able they are, what they do, how much money they make, who they worship or love or who their daddy is; to perform the sacred task of activating unity in this diverse nation; to actively and continually transform pluribus into unum; to no longer be content as a mixed salad or melting pot, but to weave a diverse tapestry of belonging and celebration, where our open hearts value and love every life and culture; to celebrate this diversity as we bind ourselves together "...indivisible, with liberty and justice for all”.
+E Pluribus Unum (from many, one) - We perform the sacred task of activating unity in this diverse nation; to actively and continually transform pluribus into unum; to no longer be content as a mixed salad or melting pot, but to weave a diverse tapestry of belonging and celebration, where our open hearts value and love every life and culture; to celebrate this diversity as we bind ourselves together "...indivisible, with liberty and justice for all”.

-Life, Liberty and the Pursuit of Happiness - to ensure everyone has ready and affordable access to the basic building blocks of life - healthy food, clean soil, air and water, healthcare, education and housing (life); to ensure each of us is free and liberated from the constraints of systemic oppression, limiting circumstances and beliefs (liberty); to ensure each of us is fulfilled by discovering and activating our purpose in our career and life (the pursuit of happiness).
+Life, Liberty and the Pursuit of Happiness - We constitute ourselves and institutions to ensure everyone has ready and affordable access to the basic building blocks of life - healthy food, clean soil, air and water, healthcare, education and housing (life); to ensure each of us is free and liberated from the constraints of systemic oppression, limiting circumstances and beliefs (liberty); to ensure each of us is fulfilled by discovering and activating our purpose in our career and life (the pursuit of happiness).

 That’s the heart of this book.
 This book is the declaration: “not in our house”.
-I do not have the right to call myself an adult or a citizen, if I am not in action bringing healing, justice and flourishing to my people.
+We do not have the right to call ourselves adults or citizens, if we are not in action bringing healing, justice and flourishing to our people.

-This book is also a book for leaders.
+As I mentioned, this book is also a book for leaders.
 You.
 We live in a multicultural society that requires new leadership skills.
-To be a leader in almost any organization is to be one who leads diverse teams effectively.
+To be a leader in almost any organization is to be one who leads diverse teams.
 And to lead diverse teams effectively is to play a critical role in activating the purpose of the United States.
 This book presents a vision for what it means to be a leader in the 21st century.

 Luckily, as the fates have it, we have at our fingertips a proven pathway to do all of this.
 Yes, there are many things our governments, religions and schools have done, are doing and can do to fulfill on our sacred purpose and heal the soul of our nation.
 This book is not about any of that.
 It is about what each of us can do to activate purpose and belonging and fulfill our sacred national purpose at work.